Clement Moody (clergyman): Vicar of Newcastle

-Moody was appointed Vicar of Newcastle at St Nicholas vicarage on 6 April 1853.
-At a public meeting in June of that year he proposed a plan for the building of ten new Church of England schools for the city.
-The plan met with concern from a Scottish minister, Thomas Gray Duncan, about Tractarianism and possible Catholic influence, in an open letter to Moody, The Present Doctrinal State of the Church of England; Duncan, at St David's, Kirkintilloch, had been a missioner at Leswalt, and left the Church of Scotland at the Great Disruption of 1843, coming in 1850 to Trinity Church, Newcastle, which was a presbyterian church involved in efforts to build an evangelical alliance in Newcastle.
+Moody was appointed Vicar of Newcastle on 6 April 1853.
+Moody's subsequent proposal, at a public meeting in June 1853, of plan for the building of ten new Church of England schools for Newcastle provoked concerns about Tractarianism and possible Catholic influence that was expressed by the Scotsman Thomas Gray Duncan in an open letter to Moody that was entitled The Present Doctrinal State of the Church of England.
+Duncan had left the Church of Scotland at the Great Disruption of 1843 and moved in 1850 to Trinity Church, Newcastle, which was a presbyterian church that was involved in efforts to create an evangelical alliance in Newcastle.

 Moody became a Royal Arch freemason during 1855 and served as Provincial Grand Treasurer of the Provincial Grand Lodge of Northumberland during the same year.

-Moody's work in the time of pandemic cholera, and for education, were recognised with a presentation by the Mayor of Newcastle in 1855.
+Moody's work during the 1846–1860 cholera pandemic, and for education, were recognised by the Mayor of Newcastle in 1855.